Ever wondered what the taste of the dragon is?

 Over watering will kill the fruit.So giving it a drip will help.
 This type of irrigation is better than a sprinkler.
 Not only does it save water but it makes the plant to grow faster too.
 The leaves of these plants cover their roots, thus hindering overhead spray from reaching them effectively.
 Hence a drip line is better than a mister from above.

-Now dragon fruit is being added on as ingredients in cosmetic products as well as other products too.
+Now the fruit is being added on as ingredients in cosmetic products as well as other products too.

 Even as an air fresher